 - Q: What is and is not counted towards the data usage?

 A: Any task using the Internet is counted.
-This include checking email, surfing the Internet, uploading and downloading documents, pictures and files, downloading and streaming music and movies, gaming, online chat, visiting social media sites, and VOIP telephone service.
+This includes checking email, surfing the Internet, uploading and downloading documents, pictures and files, downloading and streaming music and movies, gaming, online chat, visiting social media sites, and VOIP telephone service.
 Cable ONE Phone service data is not counted as part of data usage.

 - Q: What is a usage meter?

-A: A usage meter is program used to measure the amount of data you are using and is available to you 24/7.
-You can view this usage meter on your account webpage at My Account page.
+A: A usage meter is a program used to measure the amount of data you are using and is available to you 24/7.
+You can view this usage meter on your account webpage on My Account page.

 - Q: How do I know that my usage is being gathered accurately?